DED9

 Collections

-Collections are useful when we want to store data where uniqueness is important.
-For example, storing the number of unique visitors to a website.
+Collections are useful when we want to store data where uniqueness is important, such as the number of unique visitors to a website.

 Sorted collections

-We can sort the elements with a Sorted Set value type; Each element of will is associated with a number, which we call points.
+We can sort the elements with a Sorted Set value type; Each element of the set will be associated with a number, which we call points.
 This specifies the order.

 Hash

-In Redis, a hash value type is a field-value pair; They are used to represent objects, but they can store many elements and are useful for other tasks, a hash takes up very little space, so you can store millions of objects in a small hash instance.
+In Redis, a hash value type is a field-value pair.
+Hash values are used to represent objects, but they can store many elements and are useful for other tasks.
+A hash takes up very little space, so you can store millions of objects in a small hash instance.

-Suppose we want to store information about students’ grades; The subject can be key, and the value can be a field-value pair where the field is the name of the student and the value of their grade.
+Suppose we want to store information about students’ grades.
+The subject can be a key, and the value can be a field-value pair, where the field is the student’s name and the value is their grade.

 Replication of data in Redis

-When the data is stored on the server and the server crashes, the data may be lost, to avoid this problem, we use the data replication technique; This basically means that data is stored on two or more servers to avoid losses or failures, data replication also reduces the load on our servers, as user requests are load balanced.
+When data is stored on a server and the server crashes, the data may be lost.
+To avoid this problem, we use the data replication technique.
+This basically means that data is stored on two or more servers to avoid losses or failures.
+Data replication also reduces the load on our servers, as user requests are load-balanced.

-Redis follows a leader/follower approach to server-based data replication; One of the servers is the leader and the other servers are the followers, all of which are connected to the leader.
+Redis uses a leader/follower approach to server-based data replication.
+One server is the leader, and the other servers are the followers, all of which are connected to the leader.

 Durability